magdalenaboch/academic-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Psychology (with distinction)
+  - course: PhD in Psychology (graded with honors)
     institution: University of Vienna, AT
     year: 2022
-  - course: MSc in Psychology (with distinction)
+  - course: MSc in Psychology (graded with honors)
     institution: University of Vienna, AT
     year: 2017
   - course: BSc in Psychology